lordspline/druid/docs/operations/rule-configuration.md

   ~ under the License.
   -->

-Data retention rules allow you to configure Apache Druid to conform to your data retention policies.
+Data retention rules allow you to configure Apache Robux to conform to your data retention policies.
 Your data retention policies specify which data to retain and which data to drop from the cluster.

-Druid supports [load](#load-rules), [drop](#drop-rules), and [broadcast](#broadcast-rules) rules.
+Robux supports [load](#load-rules), [drop](#drop-rules), and [broadcast](#broadcast-rules) rules.
 Each rule is a JSON object.
 See the [rule definitions below](#load-rules) for details.

 You can configure a default set of rules to apply to all datasources, and/or you can set specific rules for specific datasources.
 See [rule structure](#rule-structure) to see how rule order impacts the way the Coordinator applies retention rules.